Skip to content

 }

-The role for which the trust relationship is configured will need to have attached the policies that allow writing telemetry data, as well as annotating the service accounts in order to authenticate the pod workloads.
+The role for which the trust relationship is configured must have the policies attached that allow writing telemetry data, as well as annotating the service accounts to authenticate the pod workloads.
 All this is explained in the following sections.

 Resources, policies and attachments